Moonai - stars

 Moonai - arrow down

 Not all sounds and music have the same effect, in the same way, on the same people.
 Certain sounds, frequencies, and rhythms can impact the central nervous system and help reduce the perception of menstrual pain.
-This is why we are partnering with neuroscientists, gynecologists, and psychoacoustic experts to provide the most effective sounds for period pain relief.
+This is why we are partnering with neuroscientists, gynecologists, and psychoacoustic experts to provide the most effective sounds for stress and pain relief.

 How can I know more about the artists producing the sounds and visuals?